 Try to keep a close monitor on your baby and use a baby journal to record whatever you may notice.
 While the above may be symptoms of a reaction to the specific baby formula, you will need to talk to an expert to confirm.
 Any signs of issues with your baby should always be taken seriously and acted upon.

-Baby requires more at each feeding – Price Concerns
+Baby requires more formula at each feeding – Formula is getting expensive

 Infant formula can be pricey, especially as you’re looking for the best formula for your baby.
 As babies grow to the six-month mark, they progressively need more and more formula until they start consuming solid foods alongside liquid foods.

 Until that point, parents can be overwhelmed with the cost of baby formula.
 They might find a suitable replacement that has the same nutritional content but is cheaper overall.
 In this case, it may prove financially wiser to make the switch to the cheaper, but still worthwhile, formula.

 Alternatively, they might meet up with their pediatrician and be given a directive to find a new formula brand that has more of a particular nutrient, vitamin, or mineral.
 For instance, as their baby gets older, doctors may recommend baby formula with a more iron or the like.

 Whatever your reason, remember that it’s very much okay to switch formulas and it is a normal part of the process.

 Before getting further into this topic, it may be fair to say that no two infant formulas are made the same, however, you may want to still ensure that you do not experience the same issues after switching which is why the next point is so important.

 So, how do you go about actually switching baby formula brands or types?